CPU Partitions

 Info

-JupyterHub sessions run on the partitions marked with jupyter in the table above.
-These partitions are oversubscribed (multiple jobs share resources).
-Additionally, the jupyter partition is composed of both CPU and GPU nodes.
+JupyterHub sessions run on the jupyter partition.
+This partition is oversubscribed (multiple jobs share resources) and is comprised of both CPU and GPU nodes.

 The hardware for the different nodes in each partition are listed in the table below.
 Note that some partitions are heterogeneous, having nodes with different hardware.
 Additionally, many nodes are in more than one partition.